Please enable JavaScript

 Does petroleum jelly make eyelashes grow?

 No, petroleum jelly does not stimulate eyelash growth.
-However, thanks to its occlusive and emollient properties, it can help protect and soften the lashes, which may reduce breakage.
+However, thanks to its occlusive and emollient properties, it can help protect and soften the eyelashes, which may reduce breakage.

 Why are my eyelashes falling out on one side?

-A localised loss on one side only may be related to repeated friction, a sleeping position, local irritation or inflammation of the eyelid.
+A localised loss on just one side may be linked to repeated friction, a sleeping position, local irritation or inflammation of the eyelid.
 If the loss persists or is accompanied by redness or itching, it may be advisable to consult a doctor.

-Mascara itself does not cause eyelashes to fall out, but overly vigorous removal, failure to remove it, or the use of formulas that are difficult to take off can weaken the lashes and promote breakage.
+Mascara itself does not cause eyelashes to fall out, but overly vigorous removal, failing to remove it, or using formulas that are difficult to take off can weaken the lashes and increase the risk of breakage.

-At what age do eyelashes start to become thinner?
+At what age do the eyelashes begin to thin?

-Like the hair and eyebrows, the eyelashes can gradually become finer and grow more slowly with age, a phenomenon often observed from around the age of forty.
+Like the hair and eyebrows, the eyelashes can gradually become finer and grow more slowly with age, a phenomenon often observed from the forties onwards.

 Type24 diagnostic